Florent-Sebag/Node-RestApi/README.md

 # Node-RestApi

-Very simple API using Node.js and MongoDB, you can try it with postman on https://guarded-waters-77123.herokuapp.com/
+Very simple API to justify a text using Node.js and MongoDB.
+You can try it with postman on https://guarded-waters-77123.herokuapp.com/

 ## URL
   - POST /api/token :